 The Boating Advisory Council (BAC) represents various user groups to help review and make recommendations relating to boating laws, rules, education, and programs.
 The BAC meets up to four times annually.
 Meetings are open to the public, and you may view BAC meeting agendas and meeting minutes.
 If you have a question for the BAC, their email is email@example.com.

 The nine-member BAC is appointed by the Board of Utah State Parks and Recreation to a four-year term.
 Members must be active boaters and advocates for their sport.

-Represents boating safety and education organizations such as the U.S. Coast Guard Auxiliary, U.S. Power Squadron and Tread Lightly.
+Represents boating safety and education organizations such as the U.S. Coast Guard Auxiliary, U.S. Power Squadron.